 If option (1) is true, then knowledge would not be possible because we would not be able to justify our beliefs or know if they are true.
 If option (2) is true then knowledge is possible.

-I believe that knowledge is possible because irreducible premises do exist.
+Knowledge is possible because irreducible premises do exist.
 I am going to call these premises "Axioms".
 An axiom is a foundational premise that is self evident.
-A belief is self evident when in the process of arguing against a belief one must assume that belief while in the process of reject it.
+A belief is self evident when one must assume that belief when they are in the process of trying to reject that same idea.
 For example, if I try to argue against X, and while I am arguing against X, I am forced to assume X, then I will know that X is an axiom.

 Knowledge and the ability to think rationally are dependent on the following axioms: